emqx/mria/doc/rlog.md

 ### Read operations

 Dirty read operations (such as `mnesia:dirty_read`, `ets:lookup` and `mnesia:dirty_select`) are allowed.
-However, it is recommended to wrap all reads in `ekka_mnesia:ro_transaction` function.
+However, it is recommended to wrap all reads in `mria_mnesia:ro_transaction` function.
 Under normal conditions (when all shards are in sync) it should not introduce extra overhead.